vi-t-huynh/aznbb/README.md

 -   Cart & Checkout: A smooth shopping experience with easy-to-use cart and checkout features.
 -   Responsive Design: Optimized for all devices, ensuring a great experience across any screen size.

-## 🔧 Tech Stack
+## 🔧 Tech Stack / Libraries

 -   React: The core framework for building interactive user interfaces.
 -   Tailwind CSS: Utility-first CSS framework for quick and responsive styling.
 -   React Router: Enables smooth navigation between different sections of the shop.

-## 🎯 Purpose

-Plantify demonstrates proficiency in modern front-end development, showcasing:

--   Component-based architecture
+-   Framer Motion: Adds smooth animations to the UI.

+## 🌟 Key Features

--   Responsive design implementation
+-   Responsive design for mobile and desktop
--   State management in React
--   API integration
+-   Interactive product browsing with image zoom
+-   Dynamic cart functionality
+-   Smooth animations and transitions
+-   Secure user authentication

 ## 🛠️ Installation